 4. Have you resolved any emotional issues connected to your weight?

 Emotions and food are often intertwined.
 Anger, stress, grief and boredom can trigger emotional eating.
 If you have a history of an eating disorder, weight loss can be even trickier.

 To prepare for the challenges, identify any emotional issues related to food.
 Talk to your doctor or a mental health provider, if needed.

 Any weight-loss program can be difficult.
 You might face moments of temptation or become disheartened.
 Having someone in your corner to offer encouragement can help.
 If you don't have friends or loved ones you can rely on for positive help, consider joining a weight-loss support group.

 If you want to keep your weight-loss efforts private, be prepared to be accountable to yourself with regular weigh-ins and a log of your diet and activity.
 You might also want to consider joining an online program or using a certified health coach.

 6. Have you embraced the weight-loss challenge?

-You may have found that you couldn't answer all of the questions with a simple yes or no. If you feel generally positive about most of your answers and you're upbeat about a weight-loss program, consider starting now.
-You may never have definitive answers in life.
+If you couldn't answer all of the questions with a simple yes or no but you feel generally positive about most of your answers and you're upbeat about a weight-loss program, consider starting now.
+You might never have definitive answers in life.
 Don't let that rob you of a chance to achieve your weight-loss goals.

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.